code-lab-org/nost-tools/docs/source/release_docs/icd/index.rst

 .. image:: media/image43.png
    :alt: Diagram Description automatically generated
-   :width: 6.5in
+   :width: 8 in
-   :height: 1.55486in

 Figure 6.
-Typical Managed Test Case Execution Lifecycle.
+Typical Managed Test Case Execution Lifecycle. (click to enlarge)

 The control event message payload builds on the *Task* entity object schema in the Sensor Things Tasking API [5] with a top-level key